Our Story

 - Safety-threshold mechanisms including human operator intervention requests

-Prototype System Capabilities (demonstrated in research, some aspects covered by the patent):
+Prototype capabilities demonstrated in research (some covered by the patent):

 - Real-time autonomous navigation using camera inputs as primary sensor